-Whether you’re looking to rekindle a long-term partnership, bring some stability to a fresh romance or still searching for that significant other, learning a foreign language is sure way to boost your success rate this Valentines.
+Whether you’re looking to rekindle a long-term partnership, bring some stability to a fresh romance or still searching for that significant other, learning a foreign language is sure way to boost your success rate.
 Foreign languages are just plain good for romance.
 Here’s 6 reasons why:

 Tell someone you love them in a foreign language and it’s bound to sound that much sexier.
 Even picking up a new accent can help you, especially if you are improving your pronunciation in one of Europe’s most popular learning languages.
 A survey cited in the Independent suggested it’s still French, Italian and Spanish that are considered the most attractive accents.

 The very act of learning and knowing a foreign language makes you more attractive to most people.
 So revealed a survey by Rosetta Stone and dating-site, OK Cupid, last year.
 They found that 73% of those aged 18 to 36 found someone who spoke a foreign language more attractive.